svenkubiak/mangooio/README.md

 Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly, full stack Java web framework from scratch.
-After I had a fresh new breeze of Java development for the web with the [Play
+After a fresh new breeze of Java development for the web with the [Play
 Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack Java web framework.

-For me, developing mangoo I/O will always be about having a developer friendly, fluent and easy to understand web framework with a small learning curve for the Java ecosystem.
+Developing mangoo I/O will always be about having a developer friendly, fluent and easy to understand web framework with a small learning curve for the Java ecosystem.
 This will be the untouchable base line.